YouriBrosky/AngularTraining/_assignments/markdown/5.routing/README.md

 # Routing

-At the moment the bookform and the book list/detail are on the same page, which makes it busier than necessary.
+At the moment the book form and the book list/detail are on the same page, which makes it more complex than necessary.
 In practice, these components would have their own pages, their own urls on which they can be reached.
 Angular has a powerful Routing mechanism which makes this possible.